Successfully marketing your brand or business online requires an understanding of the full impact of social media on the bottom line.

 Pinterest has a lot of potential for image-based marketing.
 Not only can you pin images from your own site, you can also check to see how often visitors are pinning content directly from your site: just type Pinterest.com/Source/[YourSite].com into your URL bar (for example, we would type in Pinterest.com/Source/ZenMedia.com).
 Pins on Pinterest seem to have a long shelf life.
 Whereas a tweet or Facebook post may be pushed out of a user’s timeline within an hour, pins on Pinterest are often repinned across the site for weeks.

 26. Change in Brand Perception

 People often take to social media to air their opinions.
 While you shouldn’t necessarily directly engage with every customer who posts a complaint, your goal can be to try to change their perception of your brand.
 Although responding to negative comments on social media can be an important piece of a customer service strategy, posting about your community involvement and employee recognition can also help improve your brand perception.
-By tracking keywords your audience commonly uses in conjunction with your brand name, you can track the change in your brand perception.
+If your employees feel appreciated and get custom awards, they will be more dedicated and motivated to provide excellent customer service By tracking keywords your audience commonly uses in conjunction with your brand name, you can track the change in your brand perception.

 27. Blog Interaction Rate